 Filling out the chime survey forms for your hemispherical chime and its tower will get you a free extract from the database "Carillons and Chimes of the World."

 There are some kinds of bells which, while not primarily intended for use as tower bells, have nevertheless been used that way on occasion.
-They include railroad bells (bronze) and postmount farm or dinner bells (cast steel).
+They include railroad bells (brass or bronze) and postmount farm or dinner bells (cast steel).
 Some information about such bells may eventually be included here.

 There are many kinds of bells which are not tower bells.
 A few examples are handbells, doorbells, cowbells, sleigh bells, gongs, thin-wall tubular bells (for orchestra, pipe organ, or long-case clock) and many varieties of collectible small bells.
 We do not presently intend to cover any of these kinds of bells, though we will provide links to other sites which do so.

 There are also things in towers which purport to be bells, chimes or carillons, but are not.
 All of these things involve large outdoor loudspeakers plus electronic devices which either play recordings of real bells or attempt (always unsuccessfully) to generate sounds which imitate real bells.
 We will never cover any of these kinds of devices, nor will we provide links to other sites which do so.
 (Exception: For other sites related to both real bells and electronic imitations, we may provide links with respect to the real bell topics.)